MicrosoftDocs/win32/desktop-src/RAMgmtPSProv/cim-error.md

 title: CIM\_Error class
 description: CIM\_Error is a specialized class that contains information about the severity, cause, recommended actions and other data related to the failure of a CIM Operation.
 Instances of this type MAY be included as part of the response to a CIM Operation.
 audience: developer
-ms.assetid: '7dee0e77-c706-4cfb-834d-5e68642a53bd'
+ms.assetid: 7dee0e77-c706-4cfb-834d-5e68642a53bd
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'remote-access'
+- remote-access
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-keywords: ["CIM_Error class", "CIM_Error class, described"]
+keywords:
+- CIM_Error class
+- CIM_Error class, described
 topic_type:
 - apiref
 api_name: